apache/incubator-teaclave-sgx-sdk/Readme.md

 * `mutual-ra` provides remote attestation based TLS connection between SGX enclaves.
 See the [readme](samplecode/mutual-ra/Readme.md) for details.

 * `ue-ra` provides remote attestation based TLS connection between an untrusted party and one SGX enclave.
 See the [readme](samplecode/ue-ra/Readme.md) for details.

+* `sgx-cov` shows how to use lcov with Rust SGX enclave to generate code coverage report.
+See the [readme](samplecode/sgx-cov/Readme.md) for details.

 # Tips for writing enclaves in Rust